 The thing is, Isaacson’s book was the broccoli, the green beans, and the carrots all in one.
 It was the vegetables that I knew were good for me, but that were hard to get excited about.
 Woodward’s book was the candy.
 While I have no doubt there are lessons to learn from it, its nutritional content just wasn’t there compared to Isaacson’s vitamin-rich alternative.

 Despite this, it took everything in me not to choose the candy.
-I’ve probably read hundreds of articles about the Trump presidency (and the prelude to it), all of them satisfying some need in me—a desire to feel anger, pity, superiority, or all over the above.
+I’ve probably read hundreds of articles about the Trump presidency (and the prelude to it), all of them satisfying some need in me—a desire to feel anger, pity, superiority, or all of the above.
 I knew Woodward’s book would be more of the same, it would delight me in the most unhealthy of ways, after which I would feel exhausted and stressed for having spent so much time with it.

 And so, I resisted the candy.
 I picked up Isaacson’s book and started reading.
 And just a few pages in (Leonardo’s a fascinating fella), I knew I’d made the right decision. ∎